Constitution of the European Union Science Olympiad (EUSO)

 Each delegation may include up to two additional Mentors, who must to pay a participation fee determined by the Organiser.

-One of the mentors of each delegation is the Country Coordinator (nominated by the Minister of Education/Science).
+One of the mentors of each delegation is the Country Coordinator, nominated by and therefore answerable to the Minister of Education/Science).

 The Country Coordinator is the head of the national delegations.
 The main duties of the Country Coordinators are: